 - Too many intrusive ads or popups intervening with the user experience

-It principally falls down to the following implications:
+It principally falls to the following implications:

 The completion of a goal: If visitors have already obtained the information they need from other sites.

-Measuring the bounce rate is important for any website, but measuring it right is more important.
+Measuring the bounce rate is essential for any website, but measuring it right is more important.
 Now we’ll discuss exactly what you can do to improve your bounce rate, save sales, and build customer relationships.

 Optimize Your Product Page

 The product page is one of your most valuable assets.
 Your product pages are designed as a sales pitch model to tell your visitors more about your products, their benefits and features, and why they’re worth it to buy.
-Thus, personalizing your product pages is an essential part of eCommerce personalization.
+Thus, personalizing your product pages is an essential part of e-commerce personalization.
 It’s the final barrier between a prospect and a customer.

 Segment Your Email List

 The more segmented your list of prospects, the more personalized the buying experience will be.
 Each prospect receives what feels like personal recommendations.
-Keep in mind, the concept of personalization doesn’t just apply to email lists, it also applies to website copy, live chat and messaging, and even customer service software.
+Keep in mind, the concept of personalization doesn’t just apply to email lists.
+It also applies to website copy, live chat and messaging, and even customer service software.

 So the more segmented your email list is, the better.